equinor/dlisio/README.md

 pip3 install dlisio
 ```

-Once dlisio is stable it will also be availble as debian, fedora, and conda
+Once dlisio is stable it will also be available as debian, fedora, and conda
 packages.

 ### Build dlisio ###